(G) The Higher Realm Consultations

 Video: https://youtu.be/LjpD1DKH2x8

-To truly appreciate the series of synchronicities, some are more like miracles, object teleportation perhaps, that have occured during my painting of The Higher Realm Consultations please read the prior four articles in their proper order listed here below or in the menu above.
+To truly appreciate the series of synchronicities, some are more like miracles, object teleportation perhaps, that have occured during my painting of The Higher Realm Consultations please read the prior four articles preferably, though not necessary, in their proper order listed here below and in the menu above.